 - It helps to establish whether there’s a legitimate reason for their upset, especially if they’re whining and not talking.
 If there is, eliminate it and carry on.
 Think about when they last went to the toilet, slept, ate, or had a drink.

 - Don’t cave in while they’re whining.
-Wait until they’re calm before giving them the toy, candy, or whatever it is they want.
+Wait until they’re calm before giving them the toy, candy, or whatever they want.